 Our advice, though, is not to try implementing a MAP monitoring system manually.
 It can quickly consume far more resources than you are prepared to devote to the task — and manual price monitoring is far more likely to miss violations, because there is simply too much ground to cover.

-Instead, we suggest deploying a fully automated platform for MAP monitoring and enforcement.
+Instead, we suggest deploying a fully automated platform for MAP enforcement.